 I don’t know where it comes from, but some days I am consumed with anger.
 I can feel it mostly in my chest, on occasions in my stomach.
 I keep gritting my teeth – causing a headache.
 I clench my fists, feel agitated and restless.
 It’s like when someone really annoys you and you lose your temper, except no one has annoyed me.
 I’m kind of angry for no reason, which feels worse than being angry for a reason.

 Anger bubbles below the surface

-I so for no reason, however I probably feel angry most days.
+I say for no reason, however I probably feel angry most days.
 It swims around my mind and body, building up until it’s the only emotion I can feel.
 Because anger is the most powerful of my emotions and one that I am more likely to show than any of the others.
 If I show sadness or unhappiness it makes me appear weak and vulnerable.
 I suppose it feels safer and easier to show my anger.
 That said I don’t really show it to people I know.
 I more vent it at strangers.
-The worse thing I do is turn the anger in on myself.
+The worst thing I do is turn the anger in on myself.

 I feel angry because:

 - I am so tired & drained.